mentisy/cakephp-title/README.md

 * `action` - Will be replaced by the requested action
 * `prefix` - Will be replaced by the requested prefix, if there is one.
 * `displayField` - If your action stores an entity variable in the view, the component attempts to get the entity's display field value to display in the title
-    * For example: If you have a table called Tools and the display field is the tool's name, if will place the tool's name in the title.
+    * For example: If you have a table called Tools and the display field is the tool's name, it will place the tool's name in the title.
     * The display field value is not fetched on its own from the database.
 It attempts to find a view var in which to get the value from.
     * Please note that the entity variable must be named using cake's convention.
 A Tool entity variable must be `$tool`.
 A FilesType entity must be named `$filesType`.